Research Training Program

 Selecting a Research Thesis Adviser and Research Work

 It is the student's responsibility to secure a commitment from a Physiology Faculty member to serve as the Research Thesis Advisor.
-The prospective student is strongly encouraged to identify a Research Thesis Advisor prior to entering the program.
-A list of labs that are training graduate students is available here.
-As part of the application process, the student is encouraged to contact the Director of Research and Graduate studies for assistance.
+The prospective student must identify a Research Thesis Advisor prior to entering the program.
+As part of the application process, the student is encouraged to contact the PSL Graduate Program Director for assistance.
 Resources available to the student are the detailed descriptions of Faculty Research Interests on the Department website, the MSU Community of Science (COS) database, and the Joint Graduate Student Orientation program presented by the Biomedical Sciences Departments each Fall prior to the start of the school year.
 Information concerning the identification of a potential Advisor/ student's area of interest is required as part of the application process (Departmental Questionnaire), and in conjunction of discussions with the potential advisor, is used as part of the admissions process

 After identifying a Research Thesis Advisor, the student must complete a minimum of 6 credits of PSL 899: Master's Thesis Research (University requirement).
 Although only 6 hours of research credit are required, students will typically complete about 9 credits of PSL 899.
 A maximum of 10 credits of Master's thesis research may be applied toward the 30 credits required for an M.S. program.

 The thesis research must be based on work done by the student after entering the Master's program.

 Thesis is to be written under the guidance of the Research Thesis Adviser, in consultation with the Guidance Committee, and in accordance with: The Graduate School Guide to the Preparation of Master's Theses and Doctoral Dissertations.